muhhae/lorem-ipsum/README.md

-# loremIpsum
+# lorem Ipsum
-A page where you can share your lorem ipsum dolor sit amet consectetur adipiscing elit
+Lorem Ipsum is a website where you can upload meme and share it for the whole internet to see, it has enough feature.
+Like upload image, react, comment, and delete your post.
+Its pretty much.
+I think i can improve it, But here it is.